 The process can be difficult if you don’t know where to start or how to manage the debt you already have.
 Reducing debt is about more than just getting rid of your current bills.
 It’s also about being frugal and taking control of your financial future.

-There are many ways you can carry out to eliminate debt.
+There are many ways you can carry out a plan to eliminate debt.
 Here are some of them below:

 Create An Individual Repayment Plan